katharinalisalin/demo-bug-template/docs/faq/material-for-mkdocs-insiders.md

   [sponsors page]: https://github.com/sponsors/squidfunk/

 __Can I sponsor privately?__
 > Yes, you can.
-Just set your sponsoring to private.
+Just set your sponsorship to [private].
 If you don't want any connections to your organization, you can sponsor using a [bot account].

 __Which tier should I choose?__
 > The tiers are divided into non-commercial and commercial use.
-If you are an individual using Material for MkDocs for private or surely non-commercial open-source projects, you have two tiers to choose from, depending on the sites you want to build.
-For organizations using Material for MkDocs, we offer three different commercial tiers, which are also chosen depending on the number of sites being built.
+If you are an individual using Material for MkDocs for private or surely __non-commercial__ open-source projects, you have two tiers to choose from, depending on the sites you want to build.
+For organizations using Material for MkDocs, we offer three different __commercial__ tiers, which are also chosen depending on the number of sites being built.

 __Why is Material for MkDocs a subscription model?__
 > Material for MkDocs at its core is free and always will be.
 This project was created for open source, and we love to give back and be part of this open community.
-That being said, as our project grew over the last years, the overhead started to extend our time we could spent working on this project for and had to decide if we would stop working on it or invest more time into it.
+That being said, as our project grew over the last years, the overhead started to extend the time we could spend working on this project for, and we had to decide if we would stop working on it or invest more time into it.
-We decided to give GitHub Sponsors a try and integrated the subscription model, which is a great way to combime the open source character and the a paid full service product.
-While the basic version is still open for everyone, the Insiders' version provides access to additional features, and the compensation we receive through this program helps us dedicate more time and resources to the project.
+We decided to give [GitHub Sponsors] a try and integrated the subscription model, which is a great way to combine the open-source character and a paid product – and it works for us.
+While the basic version is still open to everyone, the Insiders' version provides access to additional features and the compensation we receive through this program helps us dedicate more time and resources to the project.
 The subscription model is designed based on our funding goals, and once these funding goals are reached, these Insiders features will be released to the public, and the open-source community can benefit from them once again.